mgechev/angular2-style-guide/README.md

 ## Routing

-* Name the routes the same way the components associated with them are called.
+* Name the routes the same way the components associated with them are called without the `Component` suffix.

   *Why?*: This way there is only a single name associated to a given route.
 This avoids confusion in case a given route is called in a different way to the components associated with it.